Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/button-group.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-These variants, split buttons included, can not be used because they do not respect the Orange Design System specifications.
+These 2 vertical variants should not be used because they do not respect the Orange Design System specifications.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}